 *Learn to speak.

 ** The assumption is that all people on welfare are ready to work, but because they are receiving money, they won’t.
-That frames the problem as the enterprise and spirit of these Americans rather than the difficulty of actually finding work or the fact that a single parent working full-time for minimum wage will not reach the poverty line.
+That frames the problem as the enterprise and spirit of these Americans rather than the difficulty of actually finding work or the fact that a single parent working full-time for minimum wage will not earn enough to reach the poverty line.